To All Awards

 Call for entries

-Entries submitted to the Advertising Awards competition is judged by an all-star lineup award-winning jury from different disciplines, backgrounds, geography, and gender.
-All jurors are actively working int the ad biz and continue to earn amass truckloads of local and international accolades for their work.
-Unleash the pangs of jealously in our judges.
+Our jury is an all-star lineup of award-winning jurors from different disciplines, backgrounds, geography, and genders.
+All jurors actively work in the ad biz and earned top ranks on the international awards circuit.
+Unleash the pangs of jealousy in our judges.
 Reignite their spark of finding brilliant new ways to solve problems with creativity.
 Keep raising the creative bar and earn global recognition for you and your team.
-Enter today to keep climbing the creative ladder.

 Our Advertising Awards jury panel is made up of creative directors, Canadian and International, who have a wide variety of expertise, and enough Lions, Pencils and other awards to fill a stadium.
 Whether these jurors work in large or small agencies, each one has honed in on the demands of an independent/small business to a multinational corporation.
 You can be sure this group can spot award-winning work!